10 Things I wish I knew before starting Uni :)

 Joking.

 We do learn that sharing is beneficial.
 We learn that debates are healthy, and we also learn who the hell is that person next to us.
-Team working will bring you friends or…just that dude that pisses you off every time they speak.
+Team work will bring you friends or…just that person that pisses you off every time they speak.

 And I don’t even want to say this is a different way, because that’s the truth.
 Those talks about being in a team as all flower power? not truthful.
 But I guess they are there not to discourage you to try.
 And this one is another truth.
 How will you know if you are a team player, or a lone worker, if you don’t come near a team?
 You totally should seek people’s attention and start working with them.
 Even if it hurts your anxiety.